TrueChainz/CrampedAverage/README.md

 - 💬 Ask me about anything, I am happy to talk with you!
 - 📫 How to reach me: adnan.aant@gmail.com
 - 😄 If you would like to see some of my work check out my Porfolio - https://www.devadnan.com
-- :memo: One of my hobbies, is finding something new things to learn and challenging myself
+- :memo: One of my hobbies, is finding new things to learn and challenging myself

 ### My Current Tech Stack